IPapakis/GCNNMatch/README.md

 * Result: Testing will start and produce txt files and videos saved in /output.
 Settings can be changed in tracking.py

-For Benchmark evaluation the pree-processed with Tracktor detection files from [this repo](https://github.com/dvl-tum/mot_neural_solver) were used.
+For Benchmark evaluation the pre-processed with Tracktor detection files from [this repo](https://github.com/dvl-tum/mot_neural_solver) were used.